Scar removal in Perth is a specialised procedure performed by Perth Specialist Plastic Surgeon Dr David Colbert.

 You will be discharged on the same day with a dressing in place and instructions on how to care for it.

 Most patients return to work within the following 48 hours, however vigorous activities are best avoided for the first 7 – 10 days.

-Scar revision surgery is associated with the following risks:
+Scar removal surgery in Perth is associated with the following risks: